videlec/veerer/doc/source/triangulation_tutorial.rst

 permutations.
 These behave similarly to the more standard lists but can only contain integer values.

-There are many functions to recover topological informations
+There are many functions to recover topological information

 ::